andyjh86/andyjh86/README.md

 Because this is a learning space, the code here is intentionally simple.

-If you're viewing this profile as a recruiter or hiring manager:
+So I'll say it once more: If you're viewing this profile as a recruiter or hiring manager:
-**please treat this as a reference library, not a showcase of my professional project delivery work.**
+**Please treat this as a reference library, not a showcase of my professional project delivery work.**

 (•_•)